by Abby Parsons

 At some point you got older, and the opportunities for time spent together became fewer and farther between.
 You moved out of the shared uni flat (where weekends together were unlimited, full of daytime cinema trips and 2-4-1 lunches) and migrated to different cities.
 You each got different jobs with different schedules and, gradually, your weekends started to fill with commitments to work friends and new flatmates.
 And now, despite an ongoing group chat, you can’t find a single weekend when you’re all free.

-Until, a little while after the photos of the ring, you all receive the urgent message: save the date for the hen do!
-An appointed chairperson, a Facebook page and a Whatsapp group; deposits demanded and paid: this is what it now takes to pull off the feat of getting you all in the same room for a weekend.
+Until, a short while after the gleeful photos of the ring have been shared, you all receive the urgent message: save the date for the hen do!
+There’s an appointed chairperson, a Facebook page and a Whatsapp group; deposits are demanded and paid: this is what it now takes to get you all in the same room for a weekend.
 Over the next few months, you’ll agree to yet-to-be-revealed but dubious-seeming activities and regular bank transfers.
 Complex travel arrangements will be made and changed.
-But when you finally get there, stepping into an Airbnb decorated with balloons and carefully collected pictures of the bride, greeted warmly by her best-friend-since-forever, you realise what this weekend really is – a celebration of a girl you love, and a precious weekend painstakingly carved out to spend time with the most important women in her life.
+But when you finally get there, stepping into an Airbnb decorated with balloons and carefully collected pictures of the bride-to-be, greeted by her mum and sister, you realise what this weekend really is – a celebration of a girl you love with the most important women in her life, and a precious weekend painstakingly carved out in order to do just that.

 The beautiful thing is that, on leaving, you do so in the knowledge that you’ll all be back together again in just a couple of months, for the big day.
 This time you’ll take an assortment of trains and coaches, arriving at the other end in the nick of time, a pilgrimage to see the first of your tribe head off into the unknown land.
 It will be the second time in the same year that you’ve all been in one place, but it could also, potentially, be the last – who knows?
 Maybe there’ll be more hens to come, maybe there won’t.
 But you’ll always be glad you had that weekend.